-The Art of David Tuber-

-I've been very hands on as a director of stop-motion and traditional animation as well as live-action.
-I like to get involved with the preproduction creative process, setting the tone in the right direction.
-Once we get to production, I'm all about finding it together.
-Collaboration is key and ideas are always the answer.
+I've directed stop-motion, traditional, and live-action.
+I like to get heavily involved with the preproduction creative process, focussing especially on tone.
+Once we get to production, I'm all about finding it together though collaboration.
+This is key, and ideas are always the answer.
 I truly love directing; from the endless problems to the even more endless inventive solutions.
-Above all, I love telling stories in new ways.

-I've always loved writing original scripts and punching-up them up.
-My strong suit leans towards comedy writing, specifically sketch comedy.
-However, I also have a knack for finding the heart of a story/scene/relationship and exposing it dramatically.
-My stories I enjoy most as an audience and writer are- if I may be so cliche, the ones that make you laugh and make you cry.
+I've always found great satisfaction in writing for television and film.
+My strengths lean towards comedy writing, sketch comedy, punch-up, etc. However, I also have a knack for finding the heart of a story, character, scene, and presenting it in a natural, unforced way.
+The stories I enjoy most as an audience and writer are, if I may be so cliche, the ones that make you laugh and make you cry.

 *Scripts, sketches, punch-up, and other material available upon request.